mltcsvrai/yt-translate-android/README.md

-# YT Çeviri (YouTube Context-Aware Translator)
+# YT Translate (YouTube Context-Aware Translator)

 ![Banner Placeholder](https://via.placeholder.com/1200x400?text=YT+Ceviri+App)

-**YT Çeviri** is an open-source, powerful mobile Android application and web wrapper designed to help you learn languages by providing context-aware, instantaneous translations of YouTube video subtitles.
+**YT Translate** is an open-source, powerful mobile Android application and web wrapper designed to help you learn languages by providing context-aware, instantaneous translations of YouTube video subtitles.
 It natively bypasses CORS limits and brings the power of AI (Google Gemini) directly into your subtitle-watching experience.

 ## ✨ Features